Virtual Disk Development Kit Release Notes

 Backing up encrypted disks.

-No API change is involved; encryption is governed by storage policy.
+At restore time, encryption is governed by storage policy.

 Performance of NBDSSL mode data transfer can be improved with this option.